Microsoft 365 - Getting Started with Resource Accounts

 We wanted to remind you that we can help determine the best solution for setting up a resource calendar based on your departmental needs and workflows.
 If you are unhappy with the way your resource calendars are currently working or just need direction on what would be the best way to configure your resource, please contact the DoIT Help Desk for support.
 Any questions or concerns that can't be addressed by the Help Desk will be escalated to the UW-Madison Office 365 team.

-Use the 'Granting Permissions' section of the following document to configure the necessary settings: Office 365 - Getting Started with Resource Account Permissions.
+Use the 'Granting Permissions' section of the following document to configure the necessary settings: Microsoft 365 - Getting Started with Resource Account Permissions.